Quitting cigarettes: one of the toughest New Year’s resolutions

 Many of those who smoke want to quit because they know about the negative impact it has on their health.
 But, as the holiday glow fades, so can our commitment to this and other New Year’s resolutions.
 Some may even have tried to quit smoking before but failed, using this as an excuse to soften, or even ignore the resolution and slip back into old habits.

-Director of the Institute for Respiratory Health, Emeritus Professor Geoff Stewart said, “Quitting smoking is a sensible goal that, if successful is likely to offer tangible benefits for a smoker’s health, such as increased life span and a better quality of life.
+Director of the Institute for Respiratory Health, Emeritus Professor Geoff Stewart said, “Quitting smoking is a sensible and desirable goal that, if successful, is likely to offer tangible benefits for a smoker’s health both in the short and long term, leading to increased life span and a better quality of life.

 “If a smoker wishes to ensure that their newly-made resolution is successful, the best advice is to develop a plan to help them quit and, importantly, enlist the support of friends, family and health professionals.

-“Trying to quit immediately on New Year’s Day is unrealistic but committing to the goal on this day is a great start and one of the best things that can be done is to mentally prepare by drawing up a plan and then putting it into action.
+“Trying to quit immediately on New Year’s Day is unrealistic but committing to the goal on this day is a great start and one of the best things that can be done is to mentally prepare by drawing up a plan, putting it into action and sticking with it.

 Professor Stewart said that those who smoke should talk to their own doctor about the support that health professionals can provide to help a smoker quit.